S & M Hughes Ltd, trading as Crescent Financial

 It was one of three choices available to British Steel Pensions Scheme (BSPS) members.
 The others were the new scheme (BSPS2) and Pension Protection Fund (PPF).
 You can read more about how these options compare in the Work and Pensions Select Committee inquiry report.

-We have already paid £2.4 million to customers who had been advised to transfer out of the British Steel Pension Scheme by Active Wealth (UK) Ltd. We found that the returns needed by the former BSPS members’ new pensions were unrealistic to match the benefits offered by the BSPS2 or the PPF and the customers would have been better off if they had not transferred to a private plan.
+We have already paid £2.4 million to customers who had been advised to transfer out of the British Steel Pension Scheme.
+We found that the returns needed by the former BSPS members’ new pensions were unrealistic to match the benefits offered by the BSPS2 or the PPF, and that customers would have been better off if they had not transferred to a private plan.

 Even if those that transferred haven’t lost money yet - the terms, exclusions and complexities involved in a DB transfer (where they were advised to transfer out of their defined benefit pension with the BSPS and into a defined contribution pension) may not have been adequately explained.